Coronavirus and Australian workplace laws

 Hiring a new employee is an important decision for your business.
-There are a few things to consider that will make the process easier:
+There are some things you should know when you’re hiring staff, especially if you’re doing it for the first time.

 Know the law (and the costs)